The IBMAP approach for Markov networks structure learning: Background

 \section{Background}

-This section provides some background on Markov networks, defines the problem of structure learning, and motives our independence-based approach.
+This section provides some background on Markov networks, defines the problem of structure learning, and motivates our independence-based approach.
+Hereon, we use capital letters to denote single random variables, and the sets of variables in bold.

-A Markov network representing an underlying distribution $P(\set{V})$ over the set of $n=|\set{V}|$ random variables $\set{V}$ consists in an undirected graph $G$ and a set of potential functions defined by a set of numerical parameters $\Theta$.
-The graph $G$ is a map of the independences in $P(\set{V})$, and such independences can be read from the graph through \emph{vertex separation}, considering that each variable is conditionally independent of all its non-neighbor variables in the graph, given the set of its neighbor variables \cite{pearl88}.
+A Markov network representing an underlying distribution $P(\set{V})$ over a domain of $n=|\set{V}|$ random variables $\set{V}$ consists in an undirected graph $G$, and a set of potential functions, defined by a set of numerical parameters $\Theta$.
+The graph $G$ is a map of the conditional independences in $P(\set{V})$, and such independences can be read from the graph through \emph{vertex separation}, considering that each pair of variables $(X,Y)$ are said to be vertex separated by a set of variables $\set{Z} \subseteq \set{V}\setminus \{X,Y\}$ when every path between $X$ and $Y$ in $G$ contains some node in $\set{Z}$ \cite{pearl88}.